jbrown544/interlingual-topic-modeling/README.md

 + [The Blockade Runners](https://en.wikipedia.org/wiki/The_Blockade_Runners#Plot_introduction)
 + [The Mutineers of the Bounty](https://en.wikipedia.org/wiki/The_Mutineers_of_the_Bounty)

+Building these seven works into our corpus and performing data analysis on their combined content, we can see there are over 25K unique words (alphabetic tokens) taken from over 335K words.
+There are around the same number of sentences as unique words.

+We can see these works average about 13 words per sentence.
+The document averages are influenced by the two shortest works  being notably shorter than the others, but having that contrast could be helpful.

 ### Exploratory Data Analysis

+---

 | Measure | # |
 |:--|--:|